The Hidden Struggle: How Women's Triathlon Saddles Finally Got It Right

 The Science That Changed Everything

 Everything changed when researchers finally listened to female athletes.
-Using pressure mapping technology, they discovered:
+Using pressure mapping technology, they discovered that traditional saddles concentrated force on soft tissue rather than sit bones, women's wider pelvises required different support structures, and numbness wasn't normal—it signaled nerve compression.

 Modern Breakthroughs